rinikerlab/Physical_Chemistry_Practicum-Molecular_Dynamics_Simulations/README.md

 ![logo](.img/center1.png)

+#  Insights into the Dynamics of Peptide Alpha Helix Formation
-# Physical Chemistry Practicum - Molecular Dynamics Simulations - Insights into Peptide Alpha Helix formations.
+## Physical Chemistry Practicum - Molecular Dynamics Simulations

 This teaching project is used for the Physical Chemistry Practicum with the topic Molecular Dynamics (MD) Simulations for pharmacy and biology students.
 Here fundamentals of the analysis of MD simulations will be taught, like: